bellaphan/support.eventyay.com/speakers-sessions/How-to-accept-confirm-reject-speaker-submissions.md

 In order to accept, confirm, or reject a speaker submission, select the yellow button that states `Pending`, you will immediately see the drop down menu.
 ![accept confirm reject speaker submissions](/images/How-to-accept-confirm-reject-speaker-submissions-4.png)

-Select confirm, accept, reject or withdrawn once you have made your decision about the submission.
+Select confirmed, accepted, rejected or withdrawn once you have made your decision about the submission.
 ![accept confirm reject speaker submissions](/images/How-to-accept-confirm-reject-speaker-submissions-5.png)

 ** Repeat the steps for other submissions.